Empirical measurement of cosmic luminosity-angular distance relation: Cosmic Redshift Inference: Empirical determination of the luminosity-angular distances relation

-In order to apply Cosmic Vector Inference to compute the \textit{cosmic index} by Eq.~\ref{eq:lax5}, we resort to SDSS DR15 that provides simultaneously spectrum and photometric measurements for about 1.2 million of luminous galaxies.
-To ensure a uniform treatment for all galaxies, we select \textit{De Vaucouleurs} magnitude (deVMag) which achieves accurate measurement of the flux of the bulge, the most luminous part of the galaxies.\\
+We have resorted to SDSS DR15 that provides simultaneously spectra and photometric measurements for about 1.2 million galaxies.
+To ensure a uniform treatment for all galaxies, we select \textit{De Vaucouleurs} magnitudes ($deVMag_{ugriz}$) which achieves accurate measurement of the flux of the bulge, the most luminous part of the galaxies.
+Thus, $\mathbf{m}=(deVMag_u,deVMag_g,deVMag_r,deVMag_i,deVMag_z,1)$, where the last component will account in the regression for the unmatched zero definition between redshift and magnitudes.

-We have applied Eq.~\ref{eq:lax5} to this sample obtaining high correlation ($c=0.91$) between both sides of the equation for all values of $n_c$.
-Thus, the first condition to properly measure $n_c$ is met.
-Regarding the second condition, alternatively to verifying Eq.~\ref{eq:lax6} to determine the true value of $n_c$, we can inversely reconstruct the value of the redshift $z_c$.
-To properly evaluate $m_{n_c}$ projection we first normalize $\mathbf{V_{n_c}}$
+We have applied the regression (Eq.~\ref{eq:lax5}) to this sample obtaining a parameter vector $\mathbf{v_{\gamma}}$ that provides high correlation ($c=0.91$) between both sides of the equation for any value of $\gamma$.
+Nevertheless, only one value of $\gamma$ meets the second condition: $\|\mathbf{v_\gamma}\|=1$ (Fig.~\ref{fig:gammaDeterminationVnorm}).
+We can see that this value corresponds to $\gamma\simeq 1$ which is not expected for an expanding universe but for a non-expanding one.